ostephens/openrefine-timer/README.md

 The script runs from the command line with the following flags:
 Usage: openrefine_scale_test.rb [options]
-    -f, --filename [FILENAME]        Name to use for data file to be used in testing -p, --projectname [PROJECTNAME]  Name to use for OpenRefine project to be used for testing -i, --increments [INCREMENTS]    Number of lines to increment data file by each run -o [OPERATIONSFILE],             Valid JSON file of OpenRefine operations to carry out during testing --operationsfile
+    * -f, --filename [FILENAME]        Name to use for data file to be used in testing
+    * -p, --projectname [PROJECTNAME]  Name to use for OpenRefine project to be used for testing
+    * -i, --increments [INCREMENTS]    Number of lines to increment data file by each run
+    * -o, --operationsfile [OPERATIONSFILE] Valid JSON file of OpenRefine operations to carry out during testing
-    -t, --timingsfile [TIMINGSFILE]  File to save the timings to -r, --repeats [REPEATS]          Number of times to repeat each test to get average -h, --help                       Show this message
+    * -t, --timingsfile [TIMINGSFILE]  File to save the timings to
+    * -r, --repeats [REPEATS]          Number of times to repeat each test to get average
+    * -h, --help                       Show this message

 You'll need to enter correct values for all flags (except -h) to successfully run the script.
 For example: